Jbjcool1997/proj1ML/README.md

 y_df = x_df.pop("y").apply(lambda s: 1 if s == "yes" else 0)

-Afterwards we add two parameters for logistic regression were designated to be selected randomly.
+Afterwards we add two parameters for logistic regression:

 Inverse regularization strength:
 Which was set to either 0.1, 0.5, 1, or 5, with 1 being the default setting.